bangze-93/keepalived-haproxy/README.md

-# Configure HAProxy x Keepalived x Nginx on Docker with Ansible
+# Configure HAProxy x Keepalived x Nginx on Docker with Ansible on Ubuntu